How do I make a Power of Attorney? (2019 Update)

-An attorney must be over 18 years old and is not entitled to make personal, health or lifestyle decisions for you.
-An attorney can be a family member, close friend, a solicitor or a NSW Trustee and Guardian.
-It is your choice as to how much and what powers you give to your attorney.
+Your attorney must at least 18 years of age and can’t make personal, health or lifestyle decisions for you.
+Your attorney can be a family member, close friend, solicitor or even the NSW Trustee and Guardian.
+It is your choice as to how much and what powers you give them.

-- A General Power of Attorney is usually given for a specific amount of time, it is no longer operational if you don’t have the capacity to make decisions.
+- A General Power of Attorney is usually appointed for a specific period of time.
+Notably, their appointment will become inactive if you no longer have the capacity to make decisions.

 - An Enduring Power of Attorney will continue after you have lost capacity.
 You should use this if you want to give power to someone to make decisions after you lose capacity.

 It’s important to note that whilst you have capacity, you still have the right to make decisions about your power of attorney.
 This means that you can un-appoint someone or appoint someone else at any time.